 RELATED:

-Where to Go When it's Raining in Sydney
+Where to Go When It's Raining in Sydney

 WILD LIFE Sydney Zoo

-Little animal lovers can come face-to-face with some of their favourite furry friends at WILD LIFE Sydney Zoo.
-The intimate animal sanctuary is right in the centre of the harbour city in vibrant Darling Harbour and is home to a family of iconic native animals and exotic endangered species.
+The intimate animal sanctuary is right in the centre of the city, in vibrant Darling Harbour, and is home to a family of iconic native animals and exotic endangered species.
 The easy, self-guided journey through the zoo is the perfect duration for little legs, and they'll discover an incredible array of fauna along the way, from diverse reptiles to cute koalas, plus the amazing, interactive Kangaroo Walkabout.

 SEA LIFE Sydney Aquarium

-Royal Botanic Garden
+The Royal Botanic Garden Sydney

 Calmsley Hill City Farm